Check out the Great Australian Seafood Fish Finder to find your nearest Southern rock lobster retailer.

 Watch moreCommercial Southern Rock Lobster fisheries contribute around $250 million in landed seafood value to the Australian economy each year.
 Professional Rock Lobster Fishers across South Australia, Tasmania and Victoria operate licenses, vessels, pots and harvest infrastructure with an estimated capital value of $2.3 billion, landing over 3,000 tonnes of premium Southern Rock Lobster annually.

-Learn MoreSRL's members are the South Australian Rock Lobster Advisory Council Inc (SARLAC), the Tasmanian Rock Lobster Fishermen's Association (TRLFA), the Victorian Rock Lobster Association (VRLA) and the Australian Southern Rock Lobster Exporters Association (ARLEA).
+Learn MoreSRL's members are the South Australian Rock Lobster Advisory Council Inc (SARLAC), the South Australian Northern Zone Rock Lobster Fishermen's Association (SANZRLFA), the Tasmanian Rock Lobster Fishermen's Association (TRLFA) and Seafood Industry Victoria (SIV)

 SRL also works to attract and secure other R&D funding sources outside of the FRDC process.